-Legalization in New York follows a 2018 U.S. Supreme Court decision that struck down the Professional and Amateur Sports Protection Act of 1992, a federal statute that restricted state-sponsored sports betting to primarily Nevada.
+In May 2018, the U.S. Supreme Court struck down the Professional and Amateur Sports Protection Act of 1992, a federal statute that restricted state-sponsored sports betting to primarily Nevada.
 Since the ruling, legal sports gambling has opened in neighboring New Jersey and Pennsylvania.
 Other states have also legalized it or are expected to do so.